radioflyerx/fuzzy-potato/Basic Story outline.md

 ### Opening Scene
 - Action Intro
 - Coccolona compels the team to investigate, and provides them with two names/locations to investigate.
-- Someone is following. (this is a plot point that they would need to discover.
-Won't be given to them or neccessary for completion.
+- (_possibly_) Someone is following. (this is a plot point that they would need to discover.
+Won't be given to them or neccessary for completion.)

 ### First Investigation
 - Team investigates one or both places